On the Margin

-Update: This article was included by Business Insider alongside other learnings from Henry Ward (founder and CEO, Carta), Sahil Lavingia (founder and CEO, Gumroad), and Patrick McGinnis (a dear friend and venture capitalist).
+Update: This article was included by Business Insider alongside other learnings from Henry Ward (founder and CEO, Carta), Sahil Lavingia (founder and CEO, Gumroad), and Patrick McGinnis (creator of FOMO and venture capitalist).

 This is my personal post-mortem of Margin.
 Please keep in mind that everyone (founders, team members, investors, etc.) has their own perspectives that should be respected even if they may differ.